 Established the CAA Literary Awards for Fiction, Nonfiction, Poetry and Drama.

 Celebrated Canadian Authors Association’s 60th anniversary with Syllables of Recorded Time: The Story of the Canadian Authors Association 1921–1981) by Lyn Harrington, published 1981.

-Established Lela Common Award for Canadian History and the Jubilee Award for Short Stories (the latter currently suspended).
+Established the Lela Common Award for Canadian History and the Jubilee Award for Short Stories (the latter is currently suspended).
 Received tax exempt status as a registered national arts service organization (NASO).